chelkyl/react-canvaskit/demos/offscreen-paragraph-demo/README.md

 # Build

-- `yarn install`
+- `npm install && npm run build`

 # Run
-- `yarn start`

- Create-react-app has a bug with babel-loader processing node_modules, so running a dev server might fail.
+- `npm run dev`

+_Something_ may cause an issue in dev mode (possibly related to hot refreshes) where the worker (specifically `useAnimationFrame.tsx`) will error with `Uncaught ReferenceError: $RefreshSig$ is not defined`.
 If this is the case for you, you can try doing a production build instead.

-- `yarn build`
-- `yarn global add serve`
-- `serve -s build`
+- `npm run preview`